gossminn/PeARS-sociofillmore/deployment/README.md

     Make sure you create an A name record pointing from your PeARS URL to the public IP address of the server

+### Adding more pods to the same server
 ---

-### Adding more pods to the same server

 If you want to host another pod on the same server, we will have to re-use the same docker-compose file by adding new pod configurations and re-using the `https-portal` container that you will find in the `docker-compose` file to point to differnt pods for different domain names.
 Here are the step by step details for doing that:

 > We assume you have already followed the above steps and have a single pod running already at this point

-1. Create a new directory for the new pod and copy the environment variables file from the previous pod for ease of editing
+1. Create a new directory for the new pod and download the environment variable file
     ```bash
     export PEARS_DIR_2=~/pears-pod-name-2 # replace pears-pod-name-2 with your new pod name
     mkdir -p ${PEARS_DIR_2}/data
-    cp ~/pears-pod-name-1/.env ${PEARS_DIR_2}/.env
+    # You can also copy this file from your existing pod directory for ease of editing
+    wget https://raw.githubusercontent.com/PeARSearch/PeARS-federated/nvn/add-deploy-files/deployment/.env-template -O ${PEARS_DIR_2}/.env
     ```
 2. Change the environment details in the `.env` file:
     ```bash